ReprodSuplem/PPDSP/README.md

 # PPDSP
 A Case Study of the Profit-Maximizing Multi-Vehicle Pickup and Delivery Selection Problem for the Road Networks with the Integratable Nodes

-This repository contains algorithms that reproduce the comparative experiments in our submission.
+This repository contains all source code that can reproduce the comparative experiments in our submission.

 ## Usage